gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 be put into it by human ingenious ploys...
 All experience... tells him that the statement of [his trade's] conditions, that he has in mind, are bound to be mere fragments" (2014: 19)

-## What Makes an Economist?

-"Language, after all, is essentially, irremediably imprecise, its words and phrases capacious for richly various meanings, a medium immeasurably more powerful in suggestion than in mere assertion" (2014: 15)

 ## The Rationally Planned Economy